 West Point Cadets

 Matthew G. Jubelt is an experienced attorney and counselor in matters of military law unique to Cadets at the United States Military Academy at West Point, New York.
-Although West Point Cadets are subject to the Uniform Code of Military Justice (UCMJ) with identical rules for Courts Martial and Evidence, while matters of Non-Judicial Punishment are not addressed under Article 15 of the UCMJ and are instead addressed through proceedings under Article 10 of United States Corps of Cadets Regulation 351-1 and 351-2 (USCC 351-1 and 351-2).
+Although West Point Cadets are subject to the Uniform Code of Military Justice (UCMJ) with identical rules for Courts-Martial and evidence, matters of Non-Judicial Punishment are not addressed under Article 15 of the UCMJ and are instead addressed through proceedings under Article 10 of the United States Corps of Cadets Regulation 351-1 and 351-2 (USCC 351-1 and 351-2).

 However, Cadets at the United States Military Academy are also subject to parallel regulations for academic, misconduct and honor code violations as regulated by Army Regulation 150-1 (AR 150-1).
 AR 150-1 is further implemented by United States Military Regulation 1-10 (USMA Reg 1-10) which prescribes additional policies and guidance for administrative procedures relating to misconduct hearings.

 Generally speaking, whether an academic, misconduct or an honor code violation, Cadets can anticipate any of the following punishments to include separation from not only the United States Military Academy but also the United States Army as set forth in Paragraph 6-4 of AR 150-1.
 Furthermore, Cadets also face the United States Government's potential recoupment of tuition fees and expenses to those separated Cadets.
 Recoupment of tuition expenses and fees can cost a Cadet thousands of dollars in non-dischargeable debt well in excess of one hundred thousand dollars for a Cadet near graduation.